fenner/probe-clarification/draft-ietf-intarea-rfc8335bis.md

   address.

-Otherwise, when a node receives an ICMPv4 Extended Echo Request, it MUST format an ICMP Extended Echo Reply as follows:
+Otherwise, when a node receives an ICMPv4 Extended Echo Request, it MUST format the IPv4 header of an ICMPv4 Extended Echo Reply as follows:

+* TTL is 255

+* Protocol is ICMP

+* Indicate that the packet is not source fragmented and must not be on-path fragmented with the following values:

     * Don't Fragment (DF) flag is 1

     * More Fragments flag is 0

     * Fragment Offset is 0

-* TTL is 255

-* Protocol is ICMP

-When a node receives an ICMPv6 Extended Echo Request, it MUST format an ICMPv6 Extended Echo Reply as follows:
+When a node receives an ICMPv6 Extended Echo Request, it MUST format the IPv6 header of an ICMPv6 Extended Echo Reply as follows:

 * Hop Limit is 255

 * Next Header is ICMPv6

+* Indicate that the packet is not source fragmented

+    * Do not include an IPv6 Fragmentation Header

 In either case, the responding node MUST do the following: